Siddesh-G-H/Siddesh-G-H/README.md

 - <br>
 - 👀 I’m interested in coding and creating new projects
 - <br>
-- 🌱 I’m currently learning C Language in college
+- 🌱 I’m currently learning Python Language in college

-Changed in V S Code

 <!---
 Siddesh-G-H/Siddesh-G-H is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.